phfaist/flm/README.md

 As you can see, there are a few options you can set and a few special instructions in the config that are led by the `$preset:` key.
 The `$preset: defaults` item in a list imports all the existing defaults for that list.
-The `$preset: feature-config` is used to alter the configuration of an already-declared feature.
+The `$preset: merge-config` is used to alter the configuration of an already-declared feature.
 Additionally you can use the `$preset: import` to import a configuration from an external file or
 URL: